KfirBernstein/image_retrieval/README.md

 Summary:

-In this project I've implemented the model presented in the Deep Learning of Binary Hash Codes for Fast Image Retrieval paper.
+In this project I've implemented the model presented in [Deep Learning of Binary Hash Codes for Fast Image Retrieval] (https://www.iis.sinica.edu.tw/~kevinlin311.tw/cvprw15.pdf).

 In addition to the paper, I've Implemented the model using several transfer learning nets and then I examined the differences between the